Carrier air wing: Korea and Cold War (1950–1953)

 New to the air wings in the Cold War period after Korea and just prior to Vietnam were specialized squadrons or detachments of aircraft for heavy attack/nuclear strike (VAH), photographic reconnaissance (VAP/VFP, RVAH), airborne early warning (VAW), all-weather medium attack (VA), advanced twin-seat fighters (VF), electronic countermeasures (VAQ), and rescue and plane guard helicopters (HU).

+Cold War (1955–1960)

+Typical carrier air group of a Forrestal-class aircraft carrier during the second half of the 1950's.